 - Complex platforms with rich web and mobile functionality (React.js has a rich ecosystem and a flexible native development framework – React Native).

-As you can see by React js use cases, the framework is used by big platforms with many essential and additional features.
+As you can see from the React.js use cases, the framework is used by big platforms and has many essential and additional features.

 Vue

-Compared to React, Vue gives an impression of being a less ambitious framework.
-It’s a leading solution for web apps, including single-page ones, and small utilities.
-However, that’s not to say that the framework can’t handle bigger projects.
-GitLab, one of the leading code repository platforms, is built with Vue.
+Compared to React, Vue gives the impression of being a less ambitious framework.
+However, it remains a leading solution for web applications, including single-page apps and small utilities.
+That’s not to say that the framework can’t handle larger projects.
+GitLab, one of the leading code repository platforms, uses Vue in its front-end development.

 When to use Vue for development?

-Vue.js key competitive advantage is fast performance and easy maintenance.
-The learning curve is also shorter than in React.
-So your developers will spend less time learning and writing in the framework.
+Vue.js key competitive advantage is its fast performance and easy maintenance.
+The learning curve is also shorter than in React, so your developers will spend less time learning and writing in the framework.

 Conclusion